 Within one week after the event, the coach must complete this form to affirm that they left for an emergency situation that arose during the event.

-The team's certified coach must be present at all official matches starting September 12, 2016.
+The team's certified coach must be present at all official matches.
 For more information, click here.

 Please note that the word college and collegiate applies to all colleges and universities.

 A college team is comprised of a group of students from a single school.
 A college team does not need to have a formal affiliation with their school to be registered as a college team.
 However, those teams with recognition from a school must compete in the college division and register as a college team in the 2016-17 season.
 Forms of recognition may include: